spencertipping/ni/doc/operators.md

 # Operator reference
+Short operators have the following conventions:

+- Frequency should be inversely proportional to typing effort on a QWERTY keyboard.
+- In typical usage, uppercase operators rarely follow operators with optional arguments; optional arguments tend to begin with uppercase letters.
+- Any operator whose argument is both mandatory and always multi-character can be joined with its argument, e.g. `-p'foo'` for Perl code.
+- Unlike nfu, each operator is designed to handle a wide variety of use cases with optional arguments.
+This enables better space optimization.

+## High-level changes from nfu
+- Field addressing happens before the operator: `-10f` instead of `-f10`
+- Partition is now aggregation: `-a^gc` instead of `--partition %0 ^gc`
+- Each language supports key-reduction: `-P'...'` instead of `-A '...'`
+- Command-line arguments are concatenative: `f1 -g f2` != `f1 f2 -g`
+- Forking is a list attribute
+- Quasifiles are read/write

 ## General-purpose stream operators
+The following prefixes are reserved for column addressing:

+- `.`: range operator
+- `,`: juxtaposition operator; enables field indexes > 9
+- `0-9`: fields

 Short   | Long          | Operands      | Description
 --------|---------------|---------------|------------
 `-a`    | aggregate     | lambda        | aggregate rows by first field